top of page

 • Summary of the Subject Matter

-The PCAOB Auditing Standard 2101 establishes requirements for the auditor's planning of an audit.
+The PCAOB AS 2101 establishes requirements for the auditor's planning of an audit.
 The standard requires the auditor to plan the audit to address the risks of material misstatement, including those due to fraud.
 The auditor should also consider the entity's internal control in developing the audit plan.
+All of our instructors have Big 4 audit planning experience.

 The standard provides guidance on the components of the audit plan, including the timing and extent of procedures, and emphasizes the importance of communication with those charged with governance and others involved in the audit.
 The auditor should document the audit plan and any significant changes to it.